Tirrel Burton: Athlete at Miami University

 After three-and-a-half years of military service, Burton enrolled at Miami University in Oxford, Ohio.
 Miami's head football coach at the time, Ara Parseghian, recruited Burton to Miami.
 Parseghian recalled, "He had tremendous speed and we were anxious to have him.
 He could break the line.
 That's what every coach looks for."
 Burton became a two-sport star at Miami, lettering three years each in both football and track from 1953 to 1955.
 As a halfback on Parseghian's football teams, Burton helped lead Miami to Mid-American Conference championships in both 1954 and 1955.
 The 1955 team compiled a perfect 9-0 record, and Burton led the team in rushing (722 yards in 82 carries), scoring (84 points), pass interceptions (4), kickoff returns (3 for 68 yards) and punt returns (14 for 216 yards).
 Burton's 84 points in 1955 (14 touchdowns in nine games) broke the school's single-season scoring record.
 His average of 7.2 yards per carry also set a new school record.
 At the conclusion of the 1955 season, Burton received more votes than any other player on the All-Mid-American Conference team.
 He was also selected by Associated Press for its second-team All-Midwestern team behind first-team selection Howard "Hopalong" Cassidy.

 Despite its undefeated, untied record, the 1955 Miami football team was not invited to a post-season bowl game, leading the university's president, John D. Millet, to state publicly that he believed "Southern 'social customs'" may have blocked a post-season football bowl bid.
 An anonymous university of official stated, "That's a roundabout way of saying we weren't chosen because we have colored boys on our squad."

 Burton's career rushing total at Miami was 1,298 yards on 157 carries for an average of 8.3 yards per carry.
 His career scoring total at Miami was 151 points.

 In track, Burton won Mid-American Conference championships in the low hurdles three consecutive years and also placed in the high jump and 100-yard dash.
-As a senior, he placed second in the low hurdles at the national AAU meet and third at the national NCAA meet.
+As a senior, he placed second in the low hurdles at the national AAU meet.
+Burton was 4th in the 220 yards hurdles at the 1955 NCAA track and field championships.